kingces95/kingjs/reflect/define-property/README.md

 - `target`: The target on which the property will be defined.
 - `name`: The name of the property.
 - `descriptor`: A descriptor which supports these additional properties:
-- `descriptor.callback`: Called just before calling `Reflect.defineProperty` to allow the descriptor to configure itself given `name` and `target`.
-  - `descriptor`: A copy of the descriptor.
-  - `name`: The name of the property.
-  - `target`: The target on which the property will be defined.
-  - Returns an updated descriptor.
 - `descriptor.extends`: A callback that returns a type (function) representing  the type being extended.
 If runtime `this` is not an `instanceof` the type,  then an exception is thrown.
 An extension's `name` must be a symbol and its `target` must be `Object.prototype`.
   - Returns a function representing the type being extended.
 - `descriptor.lazy`: Caches the result of the property on the runtime `this`.
 - `descriptor.writeOnce`: Modifies `lazy`.
 Allows setting the property with a  value that gets passed to the promise when resolved.
 - `descriptor.argument`: Modifies `writeOnce`.
 If no value is set, then `argument` is used as a default.
 - `descriptor.static`: Modifies `lazy`.
 Makes the stub configurable so, if runtime `this` and `target` are the same object, the stub can be replaced with the cached value.
+- `descriptor.callback`: Called just before calling `Object.defineProperty` to allow the descriptor to configure itself given `name` and `target`.
+The resulting descriptor is passed to a recursive call of `defineProperty`.
+  - `descriptor`: A copy of the descriptor.
+  - `name`: The name of the property.
+  - `target`: The target on which the property will be defined.
+  - Returns an updated descriptor.
 ### Returns
 Returns `target` if the property was successfully created.
 Otherwise `undefined` is returned.
 If `target` is `null` or `undefined` then `{ name, descriptor }` is returned.
 ### Remarks